-What cinched it?
-The dynamite script, utterly haunting score, the turns from Jodie Foster and Anthony Hopkins?
-It's all of those things, and that tightly-edited final sequence, which remains just as chilling as the stuff youll see in any horror movie worth its salt.
+What clinched it?
+The dynamite script, utterly haunting score, creepy moments, and mesmerizing turns from Jodie Foster and Anthony Hopkins?
+It's all of those things, and that tightly-edited final sequence, which remains just as chilling as the stuff you'll see in any horror movie worth its salt.

 4. All About Eve (1952)

 The double-whammy of Bette Davis as veteran actress Margo Channing and Anne Baxter as her conniving ingenue Eve Harrington is what makes All About Eve still so watchable.
 The pair are flung together in this timeless story about our resistance to growing old, with Davis' scathing delivery of Joseph L. Mankiewicz's razor-sharp dialogue making this her finest performance.